 - Waveform pattern analysis

-The results are more sophisticated than an FCI or FPI and provide better identification of faults on both feeders and laterals.
+The results are more sophisticated than legacy FCIs or FPIs and provide better identification of faults on both feeders and laterals.
 Aided by such a solution, utilities can promptly spot a fault’s location, leading to faster repair and power restoration, often even prior to the customer calling to report a power outage with the utility.
-This greatly increases the technologies accuracy and helps operations and distribution engineers get better, more trustworthy information to the field (Read how DTE Energy is using sensors to modernize their distribution network).
+This greatly increases the technology’s accuracy and helps operations and distribution engineers get better, more trustworthy information to the field (Read how DTE Energy and UKPN are using sensors to modernize their distribution network).

-Stayed tuned for the second installment of our blog series where we will dive further into Aclara’s Predictive Grid analytics and its importance in preventing outages.
-Make sure you subscribe to our blog!
+We will republish the second installment of our blog series on Aclara’s Predictive Grid analytics and its importance in preventing outages in two weeks.
+Make sure you subscribe to our blog